Saint-Joseph Boulevard (Gatineau): Central section

 There are also two shopping centres near Boulevard Saint-Raymond.
-The first is Les Galeries de Hull, built in 1972 and owned by Ivanhoe Cambridge, which includes 75 stores.
+The first is Les Galeries de Hull, built in 1972 and owned by Ivanhoé Cambridge, which includes 75 stores.
 The other mall is Village Place Cartier.
 Near both malls is a Maxi superstore and a strip mall called Place Fleur de Lys.
 The Auberge de la gare is a nearby hotel.
 A 21-story building, Place Vincent Massey, is also in the same area.

 There are also some residential sections, including three apartment blocks called Le Blackburn, Place Versailles, and Le 700 St-Joseph, all of which have 16 floors.

 The intersection of Boulevard Saint-Joseph and Boulevard Saint-Raymond is one of the most congested intersections in Gatineau during afternoon peak hours and during weekends since it has heavy traffic going to Aylmer via Boulevard Saint-Raymond and to Ottawa and Gatineau via Autoroute 5.
 Drivers heading to Highway 5 often block the intersection, which results lengthy delays on Saint-Joseph northbound.
 The traffic jam is also caused by the configuration of the junction of southbound Highway 5 with eastbound Autoroute 50 since there is only one lane of traffic to access the 50, and traffic must change lanes immediately.